 It is expected that by 2024, over 7 million Germans will use dating sites to find romantic partners.
 That is nearly 10% of the entire population.

-Read this guide about online dating in Germany and challenges for non-German speakers often face with them.
+Read this guide about online dating in Germany and the challenges for non-German speakers often face with them.

 2. Are German dating sites useful for non-German speakers/ foreigner etc?

-Many major dating sites in Germany have piss poor rating – mostly because of tricky contracts, and terms and conditions.
+Many major dating sites in Germany have piss poor customer rating – mostly because of tricky contracts, and terms and conditions.
 It’s not just foreigners, but also Germans who have had negative experiences with these dating sites in Germany.

 I have explained some known issues with German online dating sites here.